-No, rather aptly, for a movie to truly be a fantasy film, it has to have an almost indefinable magic to it, a certain special quality that separates it from the more mundane (but no less beloved) genres of science fiction and horror.
+For a movie to truly be a fantasy film, it has to have an almost indefinable magic to it, a certain special quality that separates it from science fiction movies and horror movies.
 It’s probably best defined as having an essence of the fairy tale about it, as unhelpful as that is.
 So here are the best fantasy movies: speak ‘friend’ and enter.

 What are the best fantasy movies of all time?